basho/riak_core/docs/ring-resizing.md

 transferred.
 Since repair was added to Riak, the handoff subsystem has had the ability to take a filter function which determines which keys will be sent.
-This implementation augments that support to allow an addtional function to be provided, which is called when a key is not sent. *Resize transfers* use this to determine when a key should be sent to the partition it is transfering to and to determine what partitions unsent keys need to be transferred to before the *resize operation* can complete.
+This implementation augments that support to allow an additional function to be provided, which is called when a key is not sent. *Resize transfers* use this to determine when a key should be sent to the partition it is transferring to and to determine what partitions unsent keys need to be transferred to before the *resize operation* can complete.
 This list of partitions is used to schedule further *resize transfers*.
 This is performed for each *resize